jenessawhite/100daysofios/log.md

 **Today's Progress:** Today I worked more on the iDine app.
 Learning about the environment variables and how Swift allows access to them and how to pass information to/from them.

 **Thoughts:** When I started this process I didn't know what to expect, but I do think that this is super valuable and I feel like I am learning something similar to what I've already done but also something new.

+### Day 5: 2/17/2020
+**Today's Progress:** More iDine work but this time on the checkout flow.
+Learned a lot about state, two way binding, and how Swift handles forms.

+**Thoughts:** It's kind of crazy how fast you can put together a moderately challenging app in Swift.
+I don't feel like there's a large barrier to the language which has been nice.